-It's been six months since the Russian invasion of Ukraine.
+It's been one year since the Russian invasion of Ukraine.
 Ukraine is fighting for freedom and unity, defending the values of democracy and resisting Russian aggression in all possible ways.
 Every citizen of Ukraine adjusted their life, work, and business to help the country and financially support its fight for freedom.

 At the same time, business owners are trying to stay afloat and create jobs to fill the Ukrainian budget with taxes as much as possible, even under bombardment and to the sound of constant alarm sirens.
-The fashion industry is no exception.
+The fashion industry, and Ukrainian fashion designers are no exception.

 Despite the fact that a significant part of garment factories are located in regions affected by the war, Ukrainian designers are trying to reconfigure their companies and relocate equipment to other regions.
 Designers are donating to the army, creating special collections dedicated to Ukraine, and supporting the country's creative scene in these difficult times.